 Coax Previously Misused to Feed Severe Mismatch at High Power with Tuner in the Shack - Very high current at current maximum(s) can heat the fine woven shield wire to the point of turning black and melting/partly decomposing dielectric material.
 Once misused this way, such coax remains lossy even though it may not affect SWR.
 TDR analysis of coax may show increasing Z every electrical halfwave on the band(s) abuse occurred.

 Use of PVC Insulation on Single and Balanced Conductors Carrying RF Current. - The loss tangent for PTFE (Teflon) and PE (Polyethylene) is 0.0002 while the loss tangent for PVC has a 0.01 to 0.05 range. ** Do not use PVC insulation or PVC insulated electrical house wire for RF, especially not outdoors where some PVC formulations deteriorate rapidly.**

 Poorly Targeted Use of Insulated Conductors - There are situations where some insulation is simply required.
-Do not insulate any more than required, and use teflon sleeving or PE jacketing for the insulation.
-To fix the position of teflon sleeving, use a single soldered wire wrapped one turn around the antenna wire at the insulation ends. ** Do not use PVC insulation or PVC insulated electrical house wire for this purpose.**
+Do not insulate any more than required.
+Use PTFE or PE insulated wire.
+Use PTFE sleeving on bare wire.
+To fix the position of sleeving, use a single bare wire wrapped one turn around cleaned antenna wire at the insulation ends, and then soldered in place.
+Not soldering will create noise and intermod. ** Do not use PVC insulation or PVC insulated electrical house wire for this purpose.**